NIFTy-PPL/NIFTy/README.md

 At the core of the VI methods lie an alternating procedure in which we switch between optimizing the Kullback–Leibler divergence for a specific shape of the variational posterior and updating the shape of the variational posterior.

 A typical minimization with NIFTy is shown in the following.
-It retrieves six antithetically mirrored samples from the approximate posterior via 25 iterations of alternating between optimization and sample adaption.
+It retrieves six independent, antithetically mirrored samples from the approximate posterior via 25 iterations of alternating between optimization and sample adaption.
 The final result is stored in the `samples` variable.
 A convenient one-shot wrapper for the below is `jft.optimize_kl`.
 By virtue of all modeling tools in NIFTy being written in JAX, it is also possible to combine NIFTy tools with [blackjax](https://blackjax-devs.github.io/blackjax/) or any other posterior sampler in the JAX ecosystem.